CGI Full Form: Computer Generated Imagery

 • Digital Matte Painting: Imagine sweeping landscapes or fantastical settings seamlessly integrated into a film.
 Digital matte painting creates these stunning visuals using digital paintings.

-The key components of a CGI system are 3D modeling and animation software, rendering engines, hardware, and a well-defined pipeline that connects all the components to produce high-quality CGI imagery efficiently.
+The key components of a Computer-Generated Imagery (CGI Full Form) system are 3D modeling and animation software, rendering engines, hardware, and a well-defined pipeline that connects all the components to produce high-quality CGI imagery efficiently.
 The software tools may vary, but most CGI workflows’ basic architecture remains similar.

 • 3D Studio Max